 Onboarding Conversation: After a candidate accepts the offer to be an EDF Climate Corps fellow, we will connect them with their potential host organization supervisor for the onboarding conversation.
 The conversation is an opportunity for the fellow and the supervisor to get to know one another and ensure a successful summer.
 If there is a misalignment in expectations for any reason, EDF will find another placement for the fellow.
-In the past four years, host organization supervisors have been pleased with all matches we’ve made.
+Since 2008, host organization supervisors have been pleased with all matches we’ve made.

 Match Confirmed: EDF Climate Corps will confirm your match officially with you and your host organization supervisor.
-We will also contact your school’s office of career services to let them know of the match.
 At this point, you will create your summer workplan with your host supervisor, have a kick-off call with your EDF engagement manager and host supervisor, and plan your travel to the training in May.

 Fellows are paid $1,250/week and reimbursed for travel expenses for the EDF Climate Corps Training and the Fall Network Event.